Angel Vivaldi

 Angel Vivaldi (born June 13, 1985) is an American guitarist, songwriter and producer.
-Voted "third best guitarist" in 2014 by Prog-Sphere, he began his solo career in 2003.
+He began his solo career in 2003.
 Vivaldi has self-released five records, Revelations, The Speed of Dark, Universal Language, Away with Words: Part 1, and Synapse.
 In 2015, he released a cover of Joe Satriani's "Crystal Planet" single.
 Vivaldi is known for his virtuoso guitar playing style and cinematic music videos.

 Early life

-Born in New Jersey to an Italian-American and Puerto Rican family, Vivaldi grew up on dance music, freestyle music and Spanish music.
+Born in New Jersey to a Puerto Rican family, Vivaldi grew up on dance music, freestyle music and Spanish music.
 He started playing guitar at 15 and is self-taught.
 He cites Nirvana, Megadeth, Yngwie Malmsteen and Eric Johnson as early influences.
 Vivaldi was strongly discouraged from becoming a musician by his family and had little support from them.

 Music career

 Early career

 Vivaldi performed live regionally for four years before recording any music (other than demos).
 After releasing his debut album, "Revelations", in 2008 (which since then has been removed from all outlets), he joined Black Market Hero.
 He released his second EP titled The Speed of Dark in 2009 (which saw a re-recording/re-release in August 2016) and uploaded his first play-through of Acid Reign on YouTube shortly thereafter.

 He competed in Guitar Player magazine's "Guitar Superstar Competition" in 2010 with judges George Lynch and Gary Hoey.